jamesaoverton/covic-db-tool-prototype/examples/README.md

 - `antibody-submission.xlsx`: The template for submitting new antibodies.
 - `neutralization-submission.xlsx`: The template for submitting a neutralization assay dataset.
+- `VLP-submission.xlsx`: The template for submitting a Virus Like Particle (VLP) binding assay dataset.

 Valid and invalid examples: